Skip to content

 • 2 meter cable length (model number A3503)

-The MagSafe charger with model number A3503 charges at 15 volts with 3 amperes, reaching a power of 45 watts.
+The MagSafe charger with model number A3503 charges at 15 volts with 3 amperes, achieving a power of 45 watts.

-The MagSafe charger with model number A3503 charges at 15 volts with 3 amperes, reaching a power of 45 watts.
+The MagSafe charger with model number A3503 charges at 15 volts with 3 amperes, achieving a power of 45 watts.

 Unlike previous models (A2580 and A3250), the devices are reportedly compatible with Qi 2.2.
 Although the standard has not yet been officially announced, according to battery expert Anker, it supports a charging power of up to 50 watts.
 The images in the NCC database show that the new MagSafe chargers can charge at 15 volts with 3 amperes, resulting in a power of 45 watts–just below the theoretical maximum of Qi 2.2.